 Like other manufacturers of steel-related products, we have fixed and semi-fixed costs (e.g., labor and other operating and maintenance costs) that cannot adjust rapidly to fluctuations in product demand.
 If demand for our products falls significantly, these costs may adversely affect our profitability and financial condition.
-For example, during 2015 and 2016, in response to the downturn of the oil and gas industry, we implemented temporary suspensions of certain of our operations, mostly in the United States and Canada.
+In response to a downtum of the oil and gas industry, we may be required to implement temporary suspensions of our operations.
 Temporary suspensions of operations generally lead to layoffs of employees which may in turn give rise to labor conflicts and impact operations.
 Moreover, temporary suspensions may also affect profitability and result in charges for asset impairments.